slevomat/coding-standard/README.md

 This sniff enforces trailing commas in multi-line arrays and requires short array syntax `[]`.

+#### SlevomatCodingStandard.Classes.SuperfluousAbstractClassNamingSniff

+Reports usage of superfluous prefix or suffix "Abstract" for abstract classes.

 #### SlevomatCodingStandard.Classes.SuperfluousInterfaceNamingSniff

 Reports usage of superfluous suffix "Interface" for interfaces.